ilri/csv-metadata-quality/README.md

 # CSV Metadata Quality [![builds.sr.ht status](https://builds.sr.ht/~alanorth/csv-metadata-quality.svg)](https://builds.sr.ht/~alanorth/csv-metadata-quality?)
 A simple but opinionated metadata quality checker and fixer designed to work with CSVs in the DSpace ecosystem.
 Supports multi-value fields using the standard DSpace value separator ("||").
 Despite the name it does support reading Excel files.

 Written and tested using Python 3.7.
+CSV and Excel support comes from the [Pandas](https://pandas.pydata.org/) library.

 ## Checks
 Supports checking the validity of the following metadata elements:

 - ISSN
 - ISBN
-- Multi-value separators
+- Multi-value separators ("||")
 - Dates

 ## Fixes